grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 # Architecture files

-A Faust program describes a *signal processor*, a pure computation that maps *input signals* to *output signals*.
+A Faust program describes a *signal processor*, a pure DSP computation that maps *input signals* to *output signals*.
 It says nothing about audio drivers or controllers (like GUI, OSC, MIDI, sensors) that are going to control the DSP.
 This missing information is provided by *architecture files*.

 An *architecture file* describes how to relate a Faust program to the external world, in particular the audio drivers and the controllers interfaces to be used.
-This approach allows a single Faust program to be easily deployed to a large variety of audio standards (Max/MSP externals, PD externals, VST plugins, CoreAudio applications, JACK applications, iPhone, etc.).
+This approach allows a single Faust program to be easily deployed to a large variety of audio standards (Max/MSP externals, PD externals, VST plugins, CoreAudio applications, JACK applications, iPhone/Android etc.).

 The architecture to be used is specified at compile time with the `-a` option.
 For example `faust -a jack-gtk.cpp foo.dsp` indicates to use the JACK GTK architecture when compiling `foo.dsp`.

 **TODO: The main available architecture files are listed table 6.1.**

 Some of these architectures are a modular combination of an *audio module* and one or more *controller modules*.
-Among these user interface modules OSCUI provide supports for Open Sound Control allowing Faust programs to be controlled by OSC messages.
+Among these user interface modules `OSCUI` provide supports for Open Sound Control allowing Faust programs to be controlled by OSC messages.

-**Describe Minimal architecture files**
+Some architecture only combine an *audio module* with the generated DSP to create an *audio engine* to be controlled with an additional `setParamValue/getParamValue` kind of API, so that the controller part can be completeley defined externally.
+This is the purpose of the `faust2api` script explained later on.

 ## Audio architecture modules